microsoft/ai-developer/Labs/lab-05.md

 ## Task 1: Deploy a Text Embedding model

-In this task, you will explore different flow types in Azure AI Foundry by deploying a Text Embedding model to enable text representation and similarity analysis.
+In this task, you will explore different flow types in Microsoft Foundry by deploying a Text Embedding model to enable text representation and similarity analysis.

-1. Navigate to the [Azure AI Foundry](https://ai.azure.com/) portal.
+1. Navigate to the [Microsoft Foundry](https://ai.azure.com/) portal.
 1. Click on **Models + endpoints (1)** under **My assets** in the left pane, then click on **+ Deploy model**, followed by **Deploy Base model (2)**.

     ![](./media/image_007-100.png)